deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * I will count *substantial* replies to other people's posts.

+Each week amounts to 1% of your final grade in the course.
+It doesn't seem like much, but it adds up! <br />

 I may occasionally give some short feedback on improving your tweets.
-Even if you're getting 10/10 based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your Final Reflection.
+Even if you're getting 10/10 based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection).
 You'll be *required* to use some of your own tweets in that reflection, so take your tweets seriously!

 _____